h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 dependency) and other parts of the old repo I was invested in suddenly vanished.

-It's never nice to see the things you've worked on and eagerly waited for people to use, not see the light of day.
+It's never nice to see the things you've worked on and eagerly waited for people to use not see the light of day.
 But that's life and we move on.
 As the [section above](#the-good) details there is still so much good that this doesn't really matter.
 What we are doing now is the right thing and I stand behind that with my whole self.

 Personally, I find it hard to find any downsides to my work here at Pocket.
 Going from a community contributor to working full time on the protocol, I live and breath POKT.
 I love this project, I have ideas 💡 ranging from pre-testnet, to testnet and after mainnet.
 And I want to see all these implemented.
 It's been great to have my say and shape the protocol - or at least influence its shape.

 That being said I find coming from a different background to the others on the